fenago/react-graphql-course/md/lab_12.md

 and how to make use of collected data.
 We also looked at how to set up [cacheControl] and Automatic Persisted Queries to improve the performance of your application.

-In the next lab, we\'ll finally deploy a production release of Graphbook, with the help of CircleCI and Heroku.